IU-Capstone-Project-2025/Read-Tracker/Reports/Week1/Week2-Report.md

 HTML page was created, which has some most basic functionality of frontend part.

 ### Backend
-During this week we designed created initial user-flow of the service, where you can check all possibilities user can use in our application.
+During this week we created initial user-flow of the service, where you can check all possibilities user can use in our application.
 After that, we created initial structure of our API. https://miro.com/welcomeonboard/c09neEoyUkpXU1JkN3BZUks3V2lGWHlJZ0NTNU1KMmhIU2pkcU1kUUQ2aGRrOXpZamJueDVPVVBjMWFlUkxpWll6clpxNTFkcUdvV1hXOVlHbjdzTVN5UTdKclc0b2w5bENDTndsVXJOOEZ3VDlrMnk1Q0M5dDNSVFZZbGVLVjBQdGo1ZEV3bUdPQWRZUHQzSGl6V2NBPT0hdjE=?share_link_id=173411649380